 The list below ranks colleges based solely on the popularity of their Mathematics & Computer Science degree.
 Read the methodology.

 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

-University of Illinois at Urbana-Champaign.
+University of Illinois at Urbana-Champaign is one of the finest schools in the country for Mathematics & Computer Science.
 With more than 20,000 students, this institution is one of the biggest schools in the nation.

 Sports fans will enjoy watching the university's top-ranked men's baseball team as they play at home and on the road.
-This school requires freshman students to live on-campus.
+Because of University of Illinois at Urbana - Champaign's excellent four-year graduation rate of 69.9%, college students usually accumulate less debt compared to what they would at other schools.
 Take a virtual tour to know more about UIUC's campus.

 University of Akron Main Campus is among your top options if you're planning on studying Mathematics & Computer Science.
+Students who complete this degree state that they receive average early career income of $57,700 and mid-career income of $57,700.
 Located in Akron, Ohio, this institution is a strong option for students who enjoy the excitement of a significant city.

 Harvey Mudd College is a wonderful option for students pursuing a Mathematics & Computer Science degree.
-Math & CompSci is a fairly popular major at Harvey Mudd College exceeding 25 graduations in 2018.
+Math & CompSci is a fairly popular major at Harvey Mudd College exceeding 44 graduations in 2019.
 The location of Claremont, California, is satisfactory for learners who desire a more tranquil, suburban spot.

 Temple University is a wonderful decision for students pursuing a Mathematics & Computer Science degree.
 Located in Philadelphia, Pennsylvania, this college is a good final choice for students who enjoy the excitement of a substantial city.